02:02:37 INTV SWT

 Ever since childhood I have been interested in people’s stories.
 Understanding other people’s motivations and dreams has always helped give clarity to my own journey.
 As a kid, I used to sit in my room and create narratives around the things I read in books and saw on TV, never actually believing I could make a career of it one day.
 When I found skateboarding and punk rock in the mid 90’s, it taught me anything was possible.
 All you need is the fire and passion it takes to create, and the stubbornness to never let anyone tell you otherwise.
-I adopted a DIY philosophy, moved to Brooklyn, started bands, and began creating and promoting my work on my own terms.
+I adopted a DIY philosophy, moved to Brooklyn, played in bands and made short films and began creating and promoting my work on my own terms.
 Today as a working editor, producer, and director I continue to bring that same approach to the stories I help shape.
-Whether it be scripted or documentary, I try to bring the same passion to the work, and my connection to the characters is what ultimately allows me to invest a piece of myself into each project.
-These stories help inform me, and the love for this craft is why I get up in the morning.
+Whether it be scripted or documentary, I try to bring the same passion to the work and my connection to the characters is what ultimately allows me to invest a piece of myself into each project.
+Simply put, my love for the craft of visual stories is why I get up in the morning.

 See ya on set.

 Hip Hop: Esta Vivo En Cuba is a digital series that I am co-producing and co-directing that provides a glimpse into the Cuban Hip Hop scene at a moment of uncertain change between the United States and Cuba.
 Hip Hop as a global movement can be a platform for Cuban artists.
 The Normalization process would help empower the Cuban hip hop community, enabling them to have a voice during a time of diplomatic tensions.
 This normalization process is now being threatened with our current administration.
 Our series explores these themes and more.

 Check out the trailer above and stay tuned for more updates!